open-quantum-safe/liboqs/docs/algorithms/kem/classic_mceliece.md

 ## Advisories

 - Classic-McEliece-460896, Classic-McEliece-460896f, Classic-McEliece-6960119, and Classic-McEliece-6960119f parameter sets fail memory leak testing on x86-64 when building with ``clang`` using optimization level ``-O2`` and ``-O3``.
-Care is advised when using the algorithm at higher optimization levels.
+Care is advised when using the algorithm at higher optimization levels, and any other compiler and architecture.

 ## Parameter set summary